mflaxman/blind-xpub/README.md

 This means that if a bad actor gets unauthorized access to a single seed phrase (perhaps a single secure location is compromised), they learn *nothing* about what it protects nor what threshold is required for access.

 Note, that we don't have to choose between blinding 1 and blinding all seeds, it is possible to mix and match.
-Once users grok the blinding scheme they are likely to want to blind *all* of their seeds, but due to limited hardware wallet support may choose (for now) to blind only those seeds that are kept in less-secure locations or with parties whom privacy is a bigger issue (e.g. a collaborative custody service that already knows your output descriptors).
+Once users grok the blinding scheme they are likely to want to blind *all* of their seeds, but in case of limited hardware wallet support may choose for now to blind only those seeds that are kept in less-secure locations or with parties for whom privacy is a bigger issue (e.g. not a collaborative custody service that already knows your output descriptors anyway).

 ### Seed Phrase Reuse

 It's important to note that in the case of using a trust-minimized third-party, that third-party could reuse the same seed phrase in nearly infinite trust-minimized setups.
-To put this in practical terms, an "Uncle-Jim bitcoiner" might give out the same xpub to dozens of friends/family members who wish to include "Uncle Jim" in their multisig quorum for emergency recovery, while preserving privacy.
+To put this in practical terms, an "Uncle-Jim bitcoiner" might give out the same xpub to dozens of friends/family members who wish to include Uncle Jim in their multisig quorum for emergency recovery, while preserving privacy.

 Since each blinded xpub has its own BIP32 path that is collision-resistant by design, there is theoretically no privacy leakage.
 To be safe, the best practice might be for Uncle Jim to give out a different xpub to each recipient.

-It would even be possible (though not required) for this seed phrase to be the very same one Uncle Jim uses to protect their personal bitcoin, meaning no new setup ceremony nor backup would be required for Uncle Jim to start protecting their friends and family's multisig.
+It would even be possible (though not required) for this seed phrase to be the very same one Uncle Jim uses to protect their personal bitcoin, meaning no new setup ceremony nor backups would be required for Uncle Jim to start help protect their friends' multisig wallets.
 Relying more heavily on one system might further incentivize Uncle Jim to improve his own seed phrase security, perhaps by using a better entropy source, a more durable metal plate backup, potentially including a passphrase, and/or using a protocol like [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md).

 ### Emergency/Recovery Keys